noctarius/timescaledb-event-streamer/README.md

 The actual configuration values are designed as canonical name (dotted keys).

-In addition to the configuration file, all values can be provided as envrionment variables.
+In addition to the configuration file, all values can be provided as environment variables.
 In this case, the property name uses underscore (_) characters instead of dots (.) characters and all characters are used as uppercase.
 That means, `postgresql.connection` becomes `POSTGRESQL_CONNECTION`.
 In case the standard